November 7th: Exploring an 80% lower cost hosted Redis alternative - register

 Ad Serving Functionalities

-In this section, we will delve into a sample architecture, showcasing the practical application of Dragonfly in the context of an ad server.
+In this section, we will dive into a sample architecture, showcasing the practical application of Dragonfly in the context of an ad server.
 Within an ad-serving platform, two fundamental and commonly utilized functionalities include:

 • Ad Metadata Management